unpwnabl/OverTheWire-Natas-Solutions/README.md

 # OverTheWire Natas Solutions

-This is a collection of solution for the [OverTheWire Natas](https://overthewire.org/wargames/natas/) problems.
-Please use these as hints to solve them yourself (unless you're stuck).
-OverTheWire Natas is a collection of 33 levels, each dealing with the basics of web security.
-All of the levels are found at http://natasX.natas.labs.overthewire.org, where X is the level number.
+This is a collection of solution for the [OverTheWire Natas](https://overthewire.org/wargames/natas/) problems, a collection of 33 levels, each dealing with the basics of web security.
+All of the levels are found at http://natasX.natas.labs.overthewire.org, where X is the level number. <br>
+Please use these as hints to solve the challenges yourself.
+Do not use them to cheat and not learn...
+> "With borrowed power, you'll never walk the path of the almighty."
+<br>\- Cid Kagenou, ["The Eminence in Shadow"](https://shadow-garden.jp/), Daisuke Aizawa

 ## Levels
 - [Level 0](#level0)